martinphellwig/CaTDD/READ_ME.txt

 - You are unconvinced of the benefits of Test Driven Development.

 Which means that you might be interested if you are the opposite:
-- A large/enterprise development group
+- A large/enterprise development group, communication is always an issue
 - You are building a framework from scratch
 - Your customers are your fellow developers, as such the code is the most accurate documentation (regardless whether other types are